Bogura Cantonment Public School and College: Achievements

-In the year 2021, among all cantonment public schools and colleges, the school branch of this institution was ranked 2nd as '1st Runner-up' and the college branch was ranked 9th overall.
+In the year 2024, the school branch of this institution was ranked 1st as Best School and the college branch was ranked 2nd as 1st Runner-up among all cantonment public schools and colleges.

-In 2020 and 2019, the school branch secured the 1st position as 'Best School' and the college branch secured the 2nd position as '1st Runner-up'.
-Throughout the previous years, the school branch of the institution secured 2nd place in 2006, 1st place in 2007, 1st place in 2011, 2nd place in 2012, 1st place in 2013, 2nd place in 2014, 3rd place in 2015, 2nd place in 2016, 2nd place in 2017, 2nd place in 2018 and the college branch secured 2nd place in 2010, 1st place in 2011, 2nd place in 2012, 3rd place in 2013 among all the educational institutions administrated by Bangladesh Army.
+In addition, the school branch secured the 1st position as Best School and the college branch secured the 2nd position as 1st Runner-up in the years 2020 and 2019 previously.

-At present, the students of this institution are keeping their remarkable signatures of achievement by winning 1st, 2nd or 3rd place in various competitions of upazila, district, division and even national level including inter cantonment competitions.
-In 2022, the college branch of the institution became runners-up in the Inter Cantonment Parliamentary Debate and was ranked 1st in the overall results.

 In 2021, two students of Bogura Cantonment Public School and College, Md.
 Oman Zafar and Sneha Mahjabin, won the first and second prizes in the World Quiz Competition of the International Virtual Debate Festival, held in Bangladesh and organised by National Debate Federation Bangladesh (NDFBD).
 Md.
-Oman Zafar and Sneha Mahjabin secured the first and second position among 400 students from 36 countries of the world respectively.
+Noman Zafar and Sneha Mahjabin secured the first and second position among 400 students from 36 countries of the world respectively.

 Shajedur Rahman Shahed, who was selected as the Best Banglabid in the 3rd season of the Ispahani Mirzapore Banglabid competition, aired on Channel i in 2019, was a student of this institution.

 In the year 2022, in the International Talent Hunt Competition organized by NASA (a part of the NASA Artemis Program), Zabeer Zarif Akhter, a student of the institution, got the opportunity of training and scholarship in the United States by winning the 1st place among the entire Bangladesh and 38th position internationally.
-He was also the global finalist in the 'Stockholm Junior Water Prize' competition in 2024.
+He was also the global finalist in the 'Stockholm Junior Water Prize' competition in 2024 and 2025 two consecutive year.

 In 2024, a team of young students from Bogura Cantonment Public School and College achieved the 1st place in the school-based quiz competition Sobjanta, aired on Duronto TV.
 They achieved the winners' title by defeating Holycross Girls' High School in the final.

 In public exams like JSC, SSC and HSC examinations, the institution has stood first in 'Rajshahi Education Board' several times.
-In the recent SSC and HSC examinations in 2024, the institution has a result of 100% pass with 92.18% and 82.26% A+ grades respectively.
+In the recent SSC and HSC examinations in 2024 the institution has a result of 100% pass with 26.96 and 1.26 A+ grades respectively.

-Besides, every year a significant number of students from this institution get study and job opportunities in government universities, medical colleges, engineering universities, agricultural universities, Bangladesh Armed Forces and also in abroad.